 The heart muscle is an excellent source of coenzyme Q10 (CoQ10), vitamin B12, collagen, elastin and other proteins, peptides, enzymes and cofactors commonly found in heart tissue.

-Heart is a muscle and, as a result, it tastes like muscle meat (i.e., steak).
+Heart is a muscle and, as a result, it tastes like muscle meat.
+(I think it tastes similar to steak.)
 That’s good news if you’re one of the many people who don’t like the taste of organ meat, because chances are that you will like heart.
 We usually slice it and then grill or fry it, just like we would a steak.
 I promise, it tastes delicious!